 What is Missing Data?

-‘Missing data’ is a pervasive concern amongst the entire research community!
-It refers to the situation where observations or information for a parameter of interest in an experimental data set are not recorded.
-Nearly all researchers encounter this problem of “missing data” at some point in their career!
+“Missing data” is a pervasive concern amongst the entire research community!
+It refers to the situation where observations or information for a parameter of interest in an experimental data set is not recorded.
+Nearly all researchers encounter this problem at some point in their career!
 This can happen when participants fail to or choose not to reveal certain information during the data recording process.
 It may also happen if a researcher fails to design an experiment wisely and exhausts valuable but scarce experimental resources.
-Additionally, it might also happen either when data collection is improper, or mistakes are made during data entry.It is a real challenge when it comes to data analysis and interpretation, as there is no perfect way to deal with datasets missing crucial information or values.
+Additionally, it might also happen when either data collection is improper, or mistakes are made during data entry.It is a real challenge when it comes to data analysis and interpretation, as there is no perfect way to deal with datasets missing crucial information or values.

-The impact of missing data can be serious, especially in quantitative and statistics based research as it may result in biased estimation of crucial study parameters and poor generalizability of findings.
+The impact of this can be serious, especially in quantitative and statistics based research as it may result in a biased estimation of crucial study parameters and poor generalizability of findings.
 Furthermore, overlooking missing information might lead to loss of information and in turn low statistical power due to increase in standard errors.
 Therefore, it is wise to identify these reasons by making plausible assumptions about the ways in which data might be missed.
-Researchers must create robust design that minimizes the chances of missing data.
+Researchers must create robust designs that minimize the chances of this problem.

 Types of Missing Data

-Missing data may also be classified based on the reasons or mechanisms that lead to missing data.
+Types of missing data may also be classified based on the reasons or mechanisms.

 Missing completely at random (MCAR)

 The reasons for “missing data” are independent of the observed and missing responses, i.e. all the cases have the same probability of being missing.
 This is demonstrated in situation A where students were unable to take the survey due to random, unpredictable reasons.